weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 done
 ~~~

-Note the source code shown above has been reformatted for clarity.
+>*Note:* the source code shown above has been reformatted for clarity.

 ![ECS and Weave Diagram](/guides/images/aws-ecs/ecs+weave-diagram.png)

 When ECS launches a container, the call to Docker is intercepted by weaveproxy,
-and an address is assigned using weave's automatic IP allocation, then the container is registered with the weavedns service and it is attached to the weave network.
-Weavedns registers A-records based on the container's name:
+and an address is assigned using Weave's automatic IP allocator, the container is then registered with the `weavedns` service and attached to the Weave network. `Weavedns` registers A-records based on the container's name:

 * A `dataproducer` A-record for all the Data Producer containers.
 * A `httpserver` A-record for all the HTTP Server container.

-The Data Producer waits for requests on TCP port 4540 and it responds with a string containing its IP address.
+The Data Producer waits for requests on TCP port 4540 and responds with a string containing its IP address.

 The HTTP Server works as follows: